srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 ## Task 1: Upgrade AHF from Software Stage Location

-1. Ensure that you have an older version of AHF installed.
+1. Ensure that you have an older version of AHF (preferably 21.4.3) installed.

 2. Configure the software storage location where the new version of AHF zip file exists.